silogen/docs/docs/quick-start.md

 # Quick Start Guide

-This quick start guide will help you rapidly install, configure, and begin using the {{ name }} for your AI workloads.
+This quick start guide will help you rapidly install, configure, and begin using the AMD Resource Manager & AMD AI Workbench for your AI workloads.
 The platform supports bare-metal, on-premises, and public cloud deployments of AI workloads.
 The platform has been validated on Instinct MI300X GPUs.

 !!! note
     These instructions are intended for installing the platform as a self-contained solution in an on-premises environment.
-For larger-scale, production-level deployments, refer to {{ name }} support services.
+For larger-scale, production-level deployments, refer to AMD Resource Manager & AMD AI Workbench support services.

 ## Install the platform

 **The target audience for the installation section is infrastructure administrators.**

-Follow the instructions in [On-premises installation](./platform-infrastructure/on-premises-installation.md) to install {{ name }} in an on-premises environment.
+Follow the instructions in [On-premises installation](./platform-infrastructure/on-premises-installation.md) to install AMD Resource Manager & AMD AI Workbench in an on-premises environment.

 ## Onboard organization, projects and users